SathyaBhat/sathyasays.com/content/posts/2010-11-30-how-to-solve-partitions-not-detected-during-ubuntu-10-10-maverick-meerkat-install.md

 ---
 It has been quite a while since I wrote here.
 Did not find time nor issues to write about.

 I tried to install Ubuntu 10.10.
 The Partition Manager did not detect my partitions.
-It listed my entire hard disk as one &#8220;Unallocated Free Space&#8221;.
+It listed my entire hard disk as one "Unallocated Free Space".
 I was puzzled.
 Everything was fine under Windows XP.
 Or so I thought.

 My hard disk is a 60GB one., partitioned into 10, 25 and 25 GBs.
 My Disk Management under XP listed thus: